 How many ex-NBA are Jehovah Witnesses?

 Three players are currently in this denomination after Dave Meyers died in 2015.
-The number might be increasing to accommodate those who convert later after their professional careers.
+The number might increase to accommodate those who convert later after their professional careers.

 Who is a former Jehovah Witness in the NBA?

 Well, three former NBA players are Jehovah’s Witnesses: Dewayne Dedmon, Danny Granger, and Darren Collison retired to live the life.
-Dewayne Dedmon is a 7-foot center who had a year-long stint with the Atlanta Hawks in 2014.
+Dewayne Dedmon is a 7-foot center with a year-long stint with the Atlanta Hawks in 2014.

 Are Jehovah Witnesses Christians?